We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 The handles of these swords have similarities but also notable differences:

-Katana and Wakizashi: Both typically have handles wrapped in ray skin (samegawa) and then tightly bound with silk or cotton (ito).
-The handle length varies, with the katana’s handle being longer to accommodate two-handed use.
-Both have a guard that can be elaborate or simple.
+Katana: The handle is wrapped in ray skin (samegawa) and then tightly bound with silk or cotton (ito) and secured with mekugi pegs.
+It feature a guard that can be elaborate or simple.

-Tachi: Similar materials are used for the handle, but the guard (tsuba) and fittings are often more elaborate.
+Tachi: Similar materials are used for the handle, but the guard (tsuba) and fittings are often more elaborate or ceremonial looking.

 Nodachi: The handle is longer to provide better leverage for its size and weight, also wrapped similarly to the katana.
 The tsuba is usually larger due to the sword’s size.